bx3/shannon_cpp/README.md

 CMD\<shannon> takes raw reads (or Rcorrected reads) as its input.

-**-s** specifies a single-ended fasta file at **path_to_single_ended_read** **-l** specifies the maximal length among all read, its main purpose is for accessing read efficiently since all reads are stored in array, -l has indexing role.
-Any reads with higher length are truncated, and the rest of the reads don't lose any information.
-If input reads have been preprocessed and trimmed, it is safe to set it to the raw length.
+**-s** specifies a single-ended fasta file at **path_to_single_ended_read**

+**-l** specifies the maximal length among all read, it is used for efficient read access using an array, as an indexing parameter.
+Any reads with higher length are truncated, and the rest of the reads have padding so they don't lose any information.
+If input reads have been preprocessed and trimmed, it is safe to set it to the raw length before pre-processing.

 Shannon processes and gives assembled transcriptome at **output_path**.
 ```